ToniaSchlick/PsyGuide/README.md

 Information about project structure and setting up developer tools is [here](http://ec2dev.xeviansoftware.com/devinfo.html).
 ### Additional information about testing:
 - After navigating to the PsyGuideSite folder in your command prompt, type 'python manage.py shell'.
-Then, type 'import os', followed by 'os.chdir(r *the directory where you have your tests*)'.
+Then, type 'import os', followed by 'os.chdir(r '*the directory where you have your tests*')'.
 From here, you can run your test file with 'exec(open(*filename*).read())'
 - You will notice that changes made to your tests will take effect on the test server immediately, allowing for faster testing.
 - User tests are under 'tests' in the base directory.
 - To find out what code coverage you have on your tests, install the python tool [coverage](https://coverage.readthedocs.io/en/latest/), and then use the command in the manage.py shell (and relevant directory) 'coverage report *your tests.py file*'.